The gate was supposed to be routine.

 "Not once it mattered."

-Maybe because part of him was afraid he wasn't.
+That shut him up.
+Maybe because Park was wrong.
+Maybe because part of him was afraid he was not.

-Michael looked out over the staging yard.
+Michael looked once across the staging yard.

 And yet, they had held.